k2view-academy/K2View-Academy/articles/07_table_population/03_creating_a_new_table_population.md

     *	Click **Auto Connect to Table**.
     *	Connect the fields **manually**.

-### How Do I Create a New Table Population from a Root Function?
+### How Do I Create a New Table Population From a Root Function?

 1. Go to **Project Tree > Logical Units** > [**LU Name**].
 2. Click Tables, right click [**Table Name**] > **New Table Population** to open the working area for creating the mapping.